 The Vice President of Instruction is the chief academic officer of the college responsible for academic divisions, the college library, instructional support services, institutional research, and off-campus programs.
 Each division is under the supervision of a Dean who is responsible for coordinating the departments within that division.
 Career programs are coordinated with cooperation from advisory committees, consisting of representatives from business and industry.
-Divisions include Applied Science and Business; the Center for Training and Development; Communication; Health Sciences and Early Childhood Education; Math and Science; Off-Campus Programs; Physical Education and Athletics; and Social Sciences and Arts.
+Divisions include Applied Science and Business; Communication; Health Sciences and Early Childhood Education; Mathematics and Science; Off-Campus Programs; Physical Education and Athletics; Social Sciences and Arts; and Training and Development.

 Student Services is divided into two areas each supervised by a Dean under the direction of the Vice President of Student Services plus two offices that report directly to the Vice President.
-The Dean of Student Support Programs and Services is responsible for Counseling, Matriculation, and Articulation services; the Academic Skills Centers; the Tutoring Center; Extended Opportunity Programs and Services (EOPS) and Cooperative Agencies Resources for
+The Dean of Student Support Programs and Services is responsible for Counseling, Matriculation, and Articulation services; the